fusion5/x86-64-linux-cpu-trap-flag/README.md

 ## Background

-Knuth has a chapter on "Trace routines" [1] in which a routine takes a program point in the assembly of a program and runs it step by step (in the MIX language, opcodes are of fixed width so it is easy to advance the instruction pointer).
+Knuth has a chapter on "Trace routines" [1] in which a routine takes a program point of executable code in memory and runs it step by step (in the MIX language, opcodes are of fixed width so it is easy to advance the instruction pointer).
 The trace routine must deal with jump opcodes as a special case, because it mustn't let any jump exit the routine: instead of executing